yaegassy/coc-ansible/README.md

 - `ansible.ansibleLint.enabled`: Enable linting with ansible-lint on document open/save, default: `true`
 - `ansible.python.interpreterPath`: Path to the Python interpreter executable.
 Particularly important if you are using a Python virtual environment.
 Leave blank to use Python from PATH, default: `""`
 - `ansible.ansibleNavigator.path`: Points to the ansible-navigator executable, default: `"ansible-navigator"`
-- `ansible.ansiblePlaybook.path`: Points to the ansible-playbook executable, default: `"ansible-playbook"`
 - `ansible.dev.serverPath`: Absolute path to ansible language server module.
 If it is not set, use the extention's server module.
 (For develop and check), default: `""`
 - `ansibleServer.trace.server`: Traces the communication between coc.nvim and the ansible language server, default: `"off"`